-A charitable company is an ordinary limited liability company that has been registered as a charity on the Department of Internal Affairs Charities Register, and is eligible to receive a tax exemption.
+A charitable company is an ordinary limited liability company that has been registered as a charity on the Department of Internal Affairs Charities Register under the Charities Act 2005, and is eligible to receive a tax exemption.

-In order to be registered as a charitable company on the Charities Register, the company must have exclusively charitable purposes.
-These charitable purposes must be set out in the company’s constitution.
+In order to be registered as a charitable company on the Charities Register, the company has to have exclusively charitable purposes.
+These charitable purposes have to be set out in the company’s constitution.

 How to become a charitable company